 - Out of port membership is for those who are based away from Richmond but who wish to maintain contact and paddle when they are in London.

-- All new members have to be formally approved by the Committee and applications may take up to 8 weeks to process.
+- All new members have to be formally approved by the Committee.

 Please contact the membership secretary with any queries.